 |Official in-game languages: |

-Dune II: Battle for Arrakis, known as Dune: The Battle for Arrakis in the US, is a strategy game developed by Westwood Studios and published by Virgin Interactive for the Sega Mega Drive.
+Dune II: Battle for Arrakis, known as Dune: The Battle for Arrakis in the US, is a strategy game developed by Westwood Studios and published by Virgin Interactive Entertainment for the Sega Mega Drive.
 The game was also translated to German as Dune II: Kampf um den Wüstenplaneten.
 It was one of the first, if not first, Sega Mega Drive game to feature fully localized, spoken German language audio.

-Battle for Arrakis is a complete overhaul of Dune II: The Building of a Dynasty, a DOS/Amiga game released a year earlier.
+Battle for Arrakis is a complete overhaul of Dune II: The Building of a Dynasty, a IBM PC/Amiga game released a year earlier.
 The Mega Drive version features streamlined controls, gameplay tweaks, new levels and an entirely new set of graphics.
 Dune II is considered a milestone in the real-time strategy genre, though was bettered by Command & Conquer a few years down the line.

 Three houses are available for play, each having it's own set of missions and (later on) special equipment/weaponry.

 The story of Dune II is slightly different than the official canon of the Dune universe.
 None of the characters from the book are mentioned and a new house called "Ordos", created by Westwood Studios, is avaiable for play.

 The Emperor of the Galaxy declares an open challenge to all powerful houses in the galaxy and announces that the victorious house will take control of the Arrakis, also known as "Dune", the only planet in the universe that a powerful life-prolonging substance called "Spice" can be mined.
 He states that there will be no rules of engagement.